 |What||Dakar 2019 Day 4 Report|

-The second day of the marathon stage, Dakar Day 5 Friday’s 345km stage heads back to Arequipa for that much anticipated rest day where the SVR Red Lined crew will have the chance to recharge their batteries and prepare for the second half of the Dakar 2019 starting Sunday morning.
+Friday’s 345km fifth stage to Arequipa is not only the second day of the marathon stage, but it also leads to Saturday’s much anticipated rest day where Kenny and his BAS Racing crew will have the chance to recharge their batteries and prepare for the second half of the Dakar 2019 starting Sunday morning.

 For further information please contact firstname.lastname@example.org